ansible-collections/amazon.aws/docs/amazon.aws.ec2_group_module.rst

    - If a rule declares a group_name and that group doesn't exist, it will be automatically created.
 In that case, group_desc should be provided as well.
 The module will refuse to create a depended-on group without a description.
    - Preview diff mode support is added in version 2.7.
    - If parameters are not set within the module, the following environment variables can be used in decreasing order of precedence ``AWS_URL`` or ``EC2_URL``, ``AWS_PROFILE`` or ``AWS_DEFAULT_PROFILE``, ``AWS_ACCESS_KEY_ID`` or ``AWS_ACCESS_KEY`` or ``EC2_ACCESS_KEY``, ``AWS_SECRET_ACCESS_KEY`` or ``AWS_SECRET_KEY`` or ``EC2_SECRET_KEY``, ``AWS_SECURITY_TOKEN`` or ``EC2_SECURITY_TOKEN``, ``AWS_REGION`` or ``EC2_REGION``, ``AWS_CA_BUNDLE``
-   - Ansible uses the boto configuration file (typically ~/.boto) if no credentials are provided.
-See https://boto.readthedocs.io/en/latest/boto_config_tut.html
+   - When no credentials are explicitly provided the AWS SDK (boto3) that Ansible uses will fall back to its configuration files (typically ``~/.aws/credentials``).
+See https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html for more information.
+   - Modules based on the original AWS SDK (boto) may read their default configuration from different files.
+See https://boto.readthedocs.io/en/latest/boto_config_tut.html for more information.
-   - ``AWS_REGION`` or ``EC2_REGION`` can be typically be used to specify the AWS region, when required, but this can also be configured in the boto config file
+   - ``AWS_REGION`` or ``EC2_REGION`` can be typically be used to specify the AWS region, when required, but this can also be defined in the configuration files.